 Right of Way (ROW) is public property specifically dedicated as public thoroughfare and includes streets, alleys, sidewalks.
 When there is a need to locate privately owned improvements in the ROW, certain conditions must be met.
-Click here for Rules and Regulations for Encroachments in the Public Right of Way.
+Review the Rules and Regulations for Encroachments in the Public Right of Way (PDF).

-Applying for an Enroachment in the Public Right of Way also requires completion of a Street Occupancy Request Form that you can find at this link.
+Applying for an Enroachment in the Public Right of Way also requires completion of a Street Occupancy Request Form; see more details about Street Occupancy permitting.

 Information on the requirements for issuing a permit & placement of these items on the City of Denver right-of-way.

 The links below will give you information on the requirements and types of parking permits available in Denver.

 Submittal requirements for applications to the Colorado Public Utilities Commission (PUC) for modification/creation of crossings to existing rail lines within the City and County of Denver.